UnsillyHaxor/Snorm-Spy-Discord-RAT/README.md

 https://www.youtube.com/@snormware | https://www.youtube.com/@silIyass |

-# AUDIOOP IS NOT IMPORTED BLA BLA BLA ISSUE ( SILLY'S WORDS DOWN BELOW )
+# AUDIOOP IS NOT IMPORTED BLA BLA BLA ISSUE ( S-ILLY'S WORDS DOWN BELOW )

  We are aware that you may experience problems with snorm spy
 # Potential solutions
 - Try executing the program manually with `python` not `python3`
 - Uninstall and install again the requirements **Manually** every req
 - Add python to path
-- Do NOT install microsoft store python, i wouldn't work sometimes!!
+- Do NOT install microsoft store python, it wouldn't work sometimes!!

-Please tell us if you have more problems, the program was tested by us! **( snormy and silly )**
+Please tell us if you have more problems, the program was tested by us! **( snormy and s-illy )**

 # DISCLAIMER :